cogment/cogment-doc/src/cogment/cogment-api-reference/orchestrator.md

 - `log_file`: Base file name for daily log output.
 The name will be suffixed with the date and a new file will be made every day.
 If not provided the logs go to stdout.

+- `gc_frequency`: Number of (started) trials between trial garbage collection.
+The Orchestrator periodically deletes ended and stale trials, this parameter controls how often this cleanup happens.
+The garbage collection may happen on the start of any trial.

 ## Environment variables

 Environment variables correspond to one of the command line parameters.
 But if both are provided, the command line takes precedence.